background

 Frequently Asked Questions

-What is a Retail Media Network?
+What is a Retail Media Network (RMN)?

 A retail media network is a digital advertising platform operated by a retail company that allows brands and marketers to purchase advertising space within the retailer's ecosystem.
 This ecosystem can include the retailer's website, mobile app, in-store digital displays, and other digital properties.
 Retail media networks leverage the retailer's first-party data, which is information collected directly from customers as they interact with the retailer's products and services.
 This data enables highly targeted advertising, allowing brands to reach specific customer segments based on their shopping behavior and preferences.